-This award is presented to a ministerial student or missions major who meets the following criteria: The student must have completed a minimum of seventy-five hours prior to the semester in which he is chosen, must be carrying a minimum of twelve hours in the semester of nomination or enough to complete degree requirements, must have a cumulative GPA of 2.5 or above, and must indicate a comprehensive understanding and application of traits and abilities necessary for full-time Christian work.
-No student is eligible during his first semester of work at KCC.
+This award is presented to a ministerial student or missions major who meets the following criteria: The student must have completed a minimum of seventy-five hours prior to the semester in which chosen, must be carrying a minimum of twelve hours in the semester of nomination or enough to complete degree requirements, must have a cumulative GPA of 2.5 or above, and must indicate a comprehensive understanding and application of traits and abilities necessary for full-time Christian work.
+Students are not eligible during their first semester of work at KCC.
 No student may be elected twice.
 The recipient of the Esther Adams Award is chosen by the college faculty.